Linja82/Autoplay-Piano-Tiles/README.md

 ## How It Works
 Step 1: Pyautogui takes a screenshot and stores it in memory.
 The image is then converted to RGB colour values.

 Step 2: Win32gui is used to get the location information of the game window.
-Some calculations are performed to determin where each column of the game is.
+Some calculations are performed to determine where each column of the game is.
 Based on where each column is a detect position is determined.

 Step 3: The RGB colour values are grabbed from the 4 detection pixels.